 Bag limits vary by county for Rio Grande turkeys and the hunting seasons are fall and spring in some counties and only spring in others.
 Due to the scarcity of Eastern turkeys, the only designated hunting season is spring.
 It’s against the law to hunt roosting turkeys at any time and all harvested birds must be documented at check stations.

 MIGRATORY GAME BIRDS

 There are three duck hunting zones: North, South and High Plains Mallard Management Unit.
-There are two general categories of ducks: puddle ducks (mallard, black duck, Mexican duck, pintail, gadwall, American Wigeon, shoveler, wood duck, green-winged teal, blue-winged teal, cinnanon teal, fulvous tree duck, black bellied tree duck and coots) and diving ducks (canvasback, redhead, lesser scaup, ring-necked duck, bufflehead, common goldeneye, Barrow’s goldeneye and ruddy duck).
+There are two general categories of ducks.
+Puddle ducks include mallard, black duck, Mexican duck, pintail, gadwall, American Wigeon, shoveler, wood duck, green-winged teal, blue-winged teal, cinnanon teal, fulvous tree duck, black bellied tree duck and coots.
+Diving ducks include canvasback, redhead, lesser scaup, ring-necked duck, bufflehead, common goldeneye, Barrow’s goldeneye and ruddy duck.

 Geese migrate in large flocks in the fall when the cold fronts move down from the north.
 There are two zones for Geese: East and West and there are specific light and dark geese seasons.

-Other migratory birds include: hooded merganser who primarily migrate in the winter months, gallinule, coot, king rail (found in wetlands), clapper rail, Virginia rail, snipe and woodcock.
-Each of these birds have unique seasons and bag limits; the Texas Waterfowl Digest should be consulted for more details and duck hunting tips, and hunter education classescan be taken online as another extremely useful tool.
+Other migratory birds include hooded merganser who primarily migrate in the winter months, gallinule, coot, king rail (found in wetlands), clapper rail, Virginia rail, snipe and woodcock.
+Each of these birds have unique seasons and bag limits.
+The Texas Waterfowl Digest should be consulted for more details and duck hunting tips.
+Hunter education classes can be taken online as another extremely useful tool.